klenwell/rails-code-challenge/README.markdown

 2. Parses input file, normalizes the data, and stores the information in a relational database.
 3. After upload, displays the total amount gross revenue represented by the uploaded file.
 4. Installs and runs easily on either Linux or Mac OS X.
+5. It should not require any for-pay software.

 The application does not need to: